-1. Reporting requirements for school staff: Any school staff member with knowledge or suspicion of a violation of this policy or who has received an oral or written report of a violation of this policy from a student, community member, or anonymously shall contact the building principal to inform him/her as soon as possible.
+1. Reporting requirements for school staff: Any school staff member with knowledge or suspicion of a violation of this policy or who has received an oral or written report of a violation of this policy from a student, community member, or anonymously shall contact the building principal to inform them as soon as possible.
 If the alleged violation implicates the building principal, the school staff member shall report it to the Superintendent.
-If the alleged violation implicates the Superintendent, the school staff member shall file it with the Board President.
+If the alleged violation implicates the Superintendent, the school staff member shall report it to the Board President.